Notification section (cookies)

 Next, click on the "Notification" to add a cookie section to the website:

-The "Notification" section will be added to the site, and the right bar for editing cookie content will automatically open:
+The Notification section will be added to the site, and the sidebar for editing cookie content will open automatically on the right.

-By default, the section displays the text "We use cookies to ensure the best possible interaction with the site."
+By default, the section displays the text: "We use cookies to ensure the best experience on our website."

-For example, you can highlight the text of the notification more vividly, as well as add a link in the text and on the button leading to a file with detailed information about the purpose of cookies.
+For example, you can highlight the notification text for emphasis or add a hyperlink (within the text or on the button) that directs users to a file with detailed cookie policy information.

 Settings

-To go to the settings section, hover over the cookies section and click on the "Settings" button:
+To go to the section settings, hover over the cookies section and click on the "Settings" button:

 You will see the right bar for content settings (section and buttons), fonts, background, display: